XavierBerger/home-assistant-addons/mkdocs/rootfs/root/mkdocs/docs/index.md

-# Welcome to Home Assistant Documentation
+# Home Assistant Documentation

+This addon is designed to help you to document your home assistant configuration.